Mohawk State Forest Swimming Holes In Western Massachusetts swimming hole in Massachusetts

 Photo Opportunities

 Capture the serene pools at sunrise or sunset.
-Autumn foliage provides a stunning backdrop for wide-angle shots.
+Autumn foliage provides a striking backdrop for wide-angle shots.
 Wildlife and plant life offer excellent macro photography opportunities.

 Conservation & Ethics